spree/spree/guides/content/developer/deployment/deployment-service.md

 comma separating as follows: `processname=2,processname=4`

 !!!
-It’s important to not export more than one :web process when using the default unicorn configuration, as this refers to the master process and not the workers, the worker count can be configured via the Deployment’s Service UI.
+It's important to not export more than one :web process when using the default unicorn configuration, as this refers to the master process and not the workers, the worker count can be configured via the Deployment's Service UI.
 !!!

 ## Configuration & Customization